rss logo

 Configuration

-• Add this configuration lines :
+• Add the following configuration lines:

-• prefix : log format
+• prefix: defines the log format

 [global]